 Dr. Laurie Haws is a Managing Principal Scientist with ToxStrategies, Inc., and is based in Austin, Texas.
-She is a board-certified toxicologist with over 26 years of experience in the areas of toxicology, human health risk assessment, risk communication, and scientific and regulatory policy.
+She is a board-certified toxicologist with 30 years of experience in the areas of toxicology, human health risk assessment, risk communication, and scientific and regulatory policy.

 Dr. Haws has substantial experience evaluating potential human health risks associated with exposures to a wide variety of chemicals and metals present as additives, ingredients, or contaminants in foods, consumer products, personal care products, pharmaceuticals, medical devices, and environmental media (air, water, soil, and sediments).
 She also has broad experience conducting complex, multipathway risk assessments to address concerns about stack and fugitive air emissions associated with a variety of industrial operations.
 In addition, Dr. Haws has extensive experience assessing potential human health risks associated with personal, occupational, and community-wide exposures to air contaminants, particularly associated with chemical, petrochemical, and shale gas exploration and production activities.
 Dr. Haws has experience designing, conducting, and interpreting data from biomonitoring studies, and is adept at using such data to assess concerns regarding potential exposures.
 She is skilled at evaluating data concerning modes and mechanisms of action and in using this type of data to make determinations regarding the relevance of findings to humans, as well as in conducting weight-of-evidence analyses for both cancer and non-cancer risk assessments.
 Dr. Haws has employed these skills to develop state-of-the-science toxicity values and associated media-specific screening levels for a variety of toxicants.
 She has conducted studies evaluating metabolism and disposition of a variety of halogenated aromatic hydrocarbons and has experience designing and implementing both cross-fostering and developmental toxicity studies.